astrcrai/prospero-docs/docs/source/highlights.rst

 * | Constraining the shape of dark matter haloes with globular clusters
   | Reina-Campos, M. et al., 2023, Monthly Notices of the Royal Astronomical Society (submitted)

-* | Are the fates of supermassive black holes and galaxies determined by individual mergers, or by the properties of their host haloes?
-  | Davies, J.J., Pontzen, A., and Crain, R.A., 2023, Monthly Notices of the Royal Astronomical Society (submitted)

 * | Mapping the imprints of stellar and AGN feedback in the circumgalactic medium with X-ray microcalorimeters
   | Schellenberger, G. et al., 2023, Astrophysical Journal (submitted)

+* | Are the fates of supermassive black holes and galaxies determined by individual mergers, or by the properties of their host haloes?
+  | Davies, J.J., Pontzen, A., and Crain, R.A., 2023, Monthly Notices of the Royal Astronomical Society (in press)

 * | JADES: Discovery of extremely high equivalent width Lyman-alpha emission from a faint galaxy within an ionized bubble at z=7.3
   | Saxena, A. et al., 2023, Astrophysical Journal (in press)